Xyclade/MachineLearning/Readme.md

 The goal of this section is to use the K-NN implementation from [Smile](https://github.com/haifengl/smile) in Scala to classify download/upload speed pairs as [ISP](http://en.wikipedia.org/wiki/Internet_service_provider) Alpha (represented by 0) or Beta (represented by 1).

-To start with this example I assume you created a new Scala project in your favorite IDE, and downloaded and added the [Smile Machine learning](https://github.com/haifengl/smile/releases)  and its dependency [SwingX](https://java.net/downloads/swingx/releases/) to this project.
+To start with this example I assume you created a new Scala project in your favourite IDE, and downloaded and added the [Smile Machine learning](https://github.com/haifengl/smile/releases)  and its dependency [SwingX](https://java.net/downloads/swingx/releases/) to this project.
 As final assumption you also downloaded the [example data](https://github.com/Xyclade/MachineLearning/raw/Master/Example%20Data/KNN_Example_1.csv).

 The first step is to load the CSV data file.
 As this is no rocket science, I provide the code for this without further explanation: